identity-com/sol-did/program_v2/README.md

     .rpc();
 }
 ```
-Note, that the migrate function works with a `nonAuthoritySigner`, e.g. that means ANYONE
+Note, that the migrate function works with a `nonAuthoritySigner` meaning ANYONE
 can migrate any DID to the new program.
 But don't worry, since the migration keeps the state,
 you can be happy if someone else does it for you.

 In this example however, `nonAuthoritySigner` is the `rent payer` for the new account.

-Furthermore, migrate takes an optional `legacyAuthority` argument.
-If specified, it closes
-the legacy DID account automatically and recovers the rent to the `rent payer` of the new
-account (`nonAuthoritySigner` in this example).
-Since legacy DIDs often automatically
-allocated **a lot** of space and new migrated DIDs are optimally space efficient,
-the migration to a new DID can actually make you `SOL` back.
+Furthermore, canMigrate takes an optional `legacyAuthority` argument.
+If specified, it closes the legacy DID account automatically and returns the rent to the new account `rent payer`(`nonAuthoritySigner` in this example).
+Since legacy DIDs are automatically allocated **a lot** of space, and newly migrated DIDs are optimally space efficient, migrating to a new DID can actually make you `SOL`back.

 ## Contributing